In Kenosha, you can plunge, drum or hike your way into the new year.

 Splash and Dash Polar Jump 2014

-John Conyn, right, one of the eight firefighters who started the fundraising Splash and Dash, and Randy Treu strip down at the edge of Lake Michigan at the scheduled time for Racine’s annual Splash and Dash Polar Bear Plunge Wednesday, January 1, 2014, at North Beach.
-The plunge was cancelled for only the second time in its 24 year history. / Gregory Shaver [email protected] Buy this photo at jtreprints.com
+John Conyn, one of the eight firefighters who started the fundraising Splash and Dash, poses for a photograph at the edge of Lake Michigan Wednesday, January 1, 2014, at North Beach after Racine’s annual Splash and Dash Polar Bear Plunge was cancelled for only the second time in its 24 year history. / Gregory Shaver [email protected] Buy this photo at jtreprints.com

 Splash and Dash Polar Jump 2014